ScienceParkStudyGroup/master-advanced-forensics/_episodes/02-eda-dataset-one.md

    - average
    - median
 >
-> Hint: make your dataset tidy first and use the `%>%` operator to chain operations on your dataframe.
+> Hint: make your dataset tidy first with `pivot_longer` and use the `%>%` operator to chain operations on your dataframe.
 >
 > > ## Solution
 > > ~~~